blaady-baldy/IQVIA-Readme/README.md

 ## 🛠️ Setup Instructions

 1. Note down the path where the folder is synced to OneDrive.
 It will look like:
+**C:\Users\u1201048\OneDrive - IQVIA\Commercial Effectiveness - UK HCP Targeting\3.
+Webscraping Collateral**
 2. Open the file **Install_requirements.py** with Visual Studio Code.
 3. In the terminal, run the following command to install all dependencies:
 ``` python Install_requirements.py ```